ponylang/pony-tutorial/docs/types/type-aliases.md

 A union type is a form of _closed world_ type.
 That is, it says every type that can possibly be a member of it.
 In contrast, object-oriented subtyping is usually _open world_, e.g. in Java, an interface can be implemented by any number of classes.

-You can also declare constants like in C or Go like this,
+You can also declare constants like in C or Go like this, making use of `apply`, which can be omitted during call (will be discussed further in [sugar](/expressions/sugar.md)),

 ```pony
 primitive Red    fun apply(): U32 => 0xFF0000FF